This article is part of a series on the future of wellness in luxury.

 More wellness travel will be aimed at women’s physical, mental and spiritual empowerment.

 From challenging adventure travel for the solo woman to female-only transformative retreats to heal emotionally post-grief or trauma (like post-divorce/break-up retreats).

 6. Staying fit on the go

-Many wellness travellers wish to stay fit while travelling.
-In light of recent demand for increased wellness options while on the road, hotels are investing in new fitness equipment and technologies.
+Many wellness travelers wish to stay fit while traveling.
+In light of the recent demand for increased wellness options while on the road, hotels are investing in new fitness equipment and technologies.

 7. Architectural design wellness

 Another growing trend in the luxury wellness travel industry is wellness architecture.
 The idea is to design beautiful but also comfortable, functional and sustainable spaces with materials addressing both physical and mental wellness.

 How luxury hotels are investing in wellness